zeek/spicy/doc/zeek.rst

 Instead of providing the precompiled analyzer on the Zeek command line, you can also copy them into `${prefix}/lib/spicy/Zeek_Spicy/modules`.
 The Spicy plugin will automatically load any ``*.hlto`` object files it finds there.
-Alternatively, you can override that location by setting the environment variable ``SPICY_MODULE_PATH`` to a set of colon-separated directories to search for precompiled analyzers.
+In addition, the plugin also scans Zeek's plugin directory for ``*.hlto`` files.
+Alternatively, you can override both of those locations by setting the environment variable ``SPICY_MODULE_PATH`` to a set of colon-separated directories to search instead.
+The plugin will then *only* look there.
+In all cases, the plugin searches any directories recursively, so it will find ``*.hlto`` also if they are nested in subfolders.

 Run ``spicyz -h`` to see some additional options it provides, which are similar to :ref:`spicy-driver`.